Condamine River Road and its funny 14 river crossings

 Is Condamine River Road sealed?

 The road is suitable for high-clearance 4WD vehicles with low-range gearing only.
-It’s not suitable for trucks, buses, caravans or trailers.
-Built to carry supplies and mail to early settlers, the road crosses 14 times the Condamine River.
-During normal conditions the crossings of the river are relatively shallow.
+It’s not suitable for trucks, buses, caravans, or trailers.
+Built to carry supplies and mail to early settlers, the road crosses the Condamine River 14 times.
+During normal conditions, the crossings of the river are relatively shallow.
 There are indicators showing the depth.
-The water levels generally will sit just below the steps on your stock standard 4x4; however the river is weather dependent and can rise rapidly, making it impassable.
-It is advisable to check conditions with the Warwick Visitor Information Centre prior to visiting because if the region has had a lot of rain there will be flooding and some crossing may be too deep.
+The water levels generally sit just below the steps on your stock standard 4x4; however, the river is weather-dependent and can rise rapidly, making it impassable.
+It is advisable to check conditions with the Warwick Visitor Information Centre prior to visiting because if the region has had a lot of rain there will be flooding and some crossings may be too deep.
 The speed limit through the crossings is 5 km/hr.
 Some crossings are very rocky, so drive slowly to avoid any dints.
 Make sure you plan ahead because if the region has had a lot of rain there’s a chance the track could be closed.

 How long does it take to drive the Condamine River Road?